veracioux/website/README.md

 generated API URLs to have a `/stg` path prefix.
 That's why we specify each endpoint of the backend twice, once without a prefix and another time with the `/stg` prefix (in `backend/urls.py`).
-In the nginx config of the staging container, we first attempt to proxy_pass `/stg/<subpath>` to the `@` location without modifying the path.
+In the nginx config of the staging container, we first attempt to proxy_pass `/stg/<subpath>` to the `@backend` location without modifying the path.
 If this fails, the `/stg` prefix is stripped and the request is handled as if directed at `/`.
 Note that if we immediately stripped `/stg` from the original request URI, the REST framework's browsable API would show `<host>/api/...` URLs instead of `<host>/stg/api/...`.